ellap4n/studio-project/README.md

 #### Glitches
 I really liked my workshop 3 exploration - the morer you click, the more tinted the images became.
 I could replace the tint with glitches - the more you click, the more the image glitches, playing into the idea of entropy - where the chaos, or entropy of the universe tends to a maximum.
 The more you interact with something, the less ordered it becomes.
 Consumerism - use breaks things down, but if you leave it as it is it will remain pristine.
 Naivety.
 The more you think, the more problems you discover.

+Im also intrigued by the idea of 'designing imperfection' which is actual an essential technique in art that focuses on realism. to be real is to be imperfect.